 In today’s world, it has become imperative to work with an automated provisioning system.
 Automation can accurately manage provisioning and ensure that the end-user has a good experience with services.
 Most agree that there is a need for automated provisioning, but they haven’t gone as far as to accept that there is a need for provisioning management.

-Think about the work that goes into installing a new customer – before the provisioning configuration even occurs, there needs to be a person who determines end points and the VLANs for fiber connection.
+Think about the work that goes into installing a new customer – before the provisioning configuration even occurs, there needs to be a person who determines endpoints and the VLANs for fiber connection.
 It needs to be recorded and kept in a safe place.
 Someone needs to be assigned to inputting information about SAP configurations (lag number, VLAN, ingress policy, egress policy, for example), record customer-specific information into the PTSN gateway or stand-alone SIP, updating ONT firmware and ensuring it is initiated properly, and more.
 The margin for human error is high due to this manual provisioning.
-It also slows the activation process down which means less billable service days and less customer satisfaction.
+It also slows the activation process down which means fewer billable service days and less customer satisfaction.

 After service activation, customers continue to need support.
 They may add or drop phone lines and services, change the services they have, and change speeds.
 All of this requires even more manual provisioning work if there is not automation software.
 Sometimes, customers will disconnect their services or have them disconnected for non-payment.
 This is a process that likely happens multiple times every day – often in groups, especially with non-payment shutoffs.
 Automated provisioning ensures accuracy of not only services purchased but services activated.